anish-bhattacharya/ViT-for-quadrotor-obstacle-avoidance/README.md

 #### Gather your own dataset in simulation

 To create your own dataset, launch the simulation in state mode (after making any desired edits to the chosen environment, camera parameters, or environment switching behavior in the flightmare config file as described in the Test section) to run our simple, privileged expert policy.
-Note that this included look-ahead expert policy has a limited horizon and is not infallible, occasionally crashing into objects; however, it was used successfully for this paper.
+Note that this included look-ahead expert policy has a limited horizon and may occasionally crash.
 ```
 bash launch_evaluation.bash 10 state
 ```